Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Abstract

 \section{Abstract}

 Neural network (NN) training is inherently a large-scale matrix optimization problem, yet the matrix structure of NN parameters has long been overlooked.
-Recently, the optimizer Muon \cite{jordanmuon}, which explicitly exploits this structure, has gained significant attention for its strong performance in foundation model training.
+Recently, the optimizer Muon \citep{jordanmuon}, which explicitly exploits this structure, has gained significant attention for its strong performance in foundation model training.
 A key component contributing to Muon's success is matrix orthogonalization.
-In this paper, we propose {\it low-rank orthogonalization}, which explicitly leverages the low-rank nature of gradients during NN training.
-Building on this, we propose low-rank matrix-signed gradient descent and a low-rank variant of Muon.
-Our numerical experiments demonstrate the superior performance of low-rank orthogonalization, with the low-rank Muon achieving promising results in GPT-2 and LLaMA pretraining---surpassing the performance of the carefully tuned vanilla Muon.
-Theoretically, we establish the iteration complexity of the low-rank matrix-signed gradient descent for finding an approximate stationary solution, as well as that of low-rank Muon for finding an approximate stochastic stationary solution under heavy-tailed noise.
+In this paper, we propose \textit{low-rank orthogonalization}, which performs orthogonalization by leveraging the low-rank nature of gradients during NN training.
+Building on this, we introduce low-rank matrix-signed gradient descent (MSGD) and a low-rank variant of Muon.
+Numerical experiments demonstrate the superior performance of low-rank orthogonalization, with low-rank Muon achieving promising results in GPT-2 and LLaMA pretraining---surpassing the carefully tuned vanilla Muon on tasks with large model sizes.
+Theoretically, we establish the iteration complexity of low-rank MSGD for finding an approximate stationary solution, and the iteration complexity of low-rank Muon for finding an approximate stochastic stationary solution under heavy-tailed noise.
+The code to reproduce our numerical experiments is available at \url{https://github.com/dengzhanwang/Low-rank-Muon}.

 \textbf{Keywords:} Orthogonalization, Muon, foundation model training, iteration complexity, heavy-tailed noise